 Call us if you need customized help with your high school curriculum (818) 207-0263 or email us- firstname.lastname@example.org

-Since most students are doing their school work virtually during this period of COVID – 19, outside online classes might be easier than ever to tackle!
-Community colleges can provide more of a variety of classes and there are a range of options when it comes to UC/CSU Approved courses.
+Community colleges can provide a variety of in-person and online courses, and there are a range of options when it comes to UC/CSU Approved courses.
 If you feel you need more rigor, that could be an option.
 One important caveat—your high school needs to approve any community college class in advance, so you can get classes put on your HS transcript.
 It is not mandatory that classes be added to your high school transcript, but it’s the cleanest option.

 Finally, it is critical that you continue to perform academically all the way until graduation.
 Colleges can and will rescind offers of admission on occasion –especially if they see D’s or F’s on the final transcript.
 It’s important to always assume your college will care about your 12th grade performance and continue to be the student you have always been!
 Contact us if you need help with college applications. https://navcc.net/contact-us/